 armament for the rear gunner was also upgraded to four 0.303-in Browing guns in a Nash and Thompson power-operated turret.
 Powered by the 1,145-hp Merlin X seven Whitley Mk IVAs were produced

 alongside 26 Mk IVs.

-> Futher changes to the design saw the Whitley Mk V appear which was to be the most produced version and would also be powered by Merlin engines.
+Further changes to the design saw the Whitley Mk V appear which was to be the most produced version and would also be powered by Merlin engines.
 Once again fuel capacity was improved and extra fuel

-> could be carried in the bomb-bay if needed.
+could be carried in the bomb-bay if needed.
 On the leading edges of the wings rubber de-icer boots were added.
-The rear of the aircraft was also re-designed to increase the rear gunner's field of
+The rear of the aircraft was also redesigned to increase the rear gunner's field of

-> fire, this would see the rear fuselage lengthened 1ft 3in.
+fire, this would see the rear fuselage lengthened 1ft 3in.
 The fins was also given straight leading edges.
 In total 1,466 Mk Vs were built.